seanbreckenridge/tree-sitter-rifleconfig/README.md

 This is a tree-sitter grammar for the [rifle](https://github.com/ranger/ranger/blob/master/ranger/config/rifle.conf) config file, which is a file-launcher for the [ranger](https://github.com/ranger/ranger/) terminal file browser.

+This currently parses the config file into basic tokens/conditions/expressions.
+Once you've installed you can see that with `:InspectTree`

+TODO:

-Still a work in progress, plan is to add a `highlights.scm` file next so this highlights the config file nicely.
+- [ ] add a `highlights.scm` file next so this highlights the config file nicely.
+- [ ] add tests

 For neovim,